- Chart

 Ideal Investor Profile

-The ideal investor is seeking exposure to the German stock market and believes in the long-term growth potential of the German economy.
+The ideal investor for the Global X DAX Germany ETF is one seeking broad exposure to the German large-cap equity market as part of a diversified portfolio.
+This includes investors who believe in the long-term growth prospects of the German economy and its leading companies.

 Market Risk